AdoNunes/DiscordAlertsTrader/README.md

 [![Discord](https://img.shields.io/discord/1123242366980075570.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/9ejghcjpar "realtime support / chat with the community and the team.")

  If you like this package, give it a star!

+For an exe compiled version, go to [Releases](https://github.com/AdoNunes/DiscordAlertsTrader/releases)

 A Python package to automate trades from alerts shared in a Discord channel by analysts.
 The package parses these messages and executes trades from traders specified in the configuration file.